bogaudio/BogaudioModules/README-prerelease.md

 #### <a name="mumix"></a> MUMIX

-Essentially identical to UMIX, but with mute buttons for each input, and with no averaging mode.
+Essentially identical to UMIX, but with mute buttons for each input.

+If averaging mode is enabled, note that the averaging is based on how many inputs are connected and not muted.
+For example, if three inputs are connected, and one is muted, the output will be the sum of the two unmuted channels, divided by two.

 _Polyphony:_ same as UMIX.